ihmeuw-msca/weighted-average/docsrc/user_guide/intro.rst

           \tilde{w}_{i, k}}.

 For instructions on how to get started, see the :doc:`Quickstart <quickstart>`.
-For descriptions of the modules, objects, and functions included in `weave`, see the :doc:`API Reference <../api_reference/index>`.
+For descriptions of the modules, objects, and functions included in WeAve, see the :doc:`API Reference <../api_reference/index>`.

 Depth Kernel Normalization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^